 For puppies that continue to growl and ignore the treat, keep it under his nose.
 Once he pays attention to it (since the other dog left), hang on to the treat, close it in your fist, and make a big production of putting it back in your pocket.
 Your puppy needs to understand he BLEW IT big time, he had the chance and lunged and barked and growled instead, so he gets nothing.

-When the other dog goes away, so should the treats.
 Before long he’ll learn he controls whether he gets the treat or not.
 He has a choice to growl and lunge and get no treat (and never reach that strange dog anyway!), or ignore the other dog and get paid for being good.
 Most puppies are smart and soon decide to get paid.

 Eventually, your puppy will even look to you for a treat before you've had a chance to dive into a pocket.
 He'll anticipate the treat.
 Watch for him to see other dogs and then look at you for a reward.
 The goal is for the sight of another canine that used to trigger aggression instead to change into triggering the expectation of treats.
 Done with constancy, one-time dog-aggressive puppies may eventually eagerly go on walks and look around to find a “cookie dog” to get goodies.